-The State operates on a fiscal year basis which begins on September 1 and ends on August 31.
-The State's appropriation period is a biennium covering two fiscal years.
+The State operates on a fiscal year basis which begins on September I and ends on August 3 I. The State's appropriation period is a biennium covering two fiscal years.

 During the 1987 session, the Legislature imposed uniform accounting and financial reporting procedures on all state agencies and provided that accounting for state agencies be in accordance with generally accepted accounting principles ("GAAP").
-Sections 2101.012 through 2101.014, Government Code, require the Comptroller, with the review of the State Auditor, to prescribe uniform accounting and financial procedures.
+Sections 2 101.012 through 210 1 .O 14, Government Code, require the Comptroller, with the review of ine State Auditor, to prescribe uniform accounting and financial procedures.
 The Comptroller is also required by §403.013, Government Code, to prepare a report to the Governor containing financial information of all state agencies prepared in accordance with GAAP.
-This report is due annually on the last day of February and is in addition to the cash report due annually on the first Monday in November, which contains a statement of state funds and accounts, revenues and expenditures during the preceding fiscal year on a cash basis.
-A Comprehensive Annual Financial Report was produced for the first time in 1990 and will continually be used for the February report cited.
+This report is due annually on the last day of February and is in addition to the cash report due annually on the first Monday in November, which contains a statement of state funds and accounts. revenues and expenditures during the preceding fiscal year on a cash basis.
+A Comprehensive Annual Financial Report was produced for the tint time in 1990 and will continually be used for the February report cited.
 The 1990, 1991, 1992 and 1993 reports all received the "Certificate of Achievement for Excellence in Financial Reporting" awarded by the Government Finance Officers Association.